YuxiangTang/Anole/README.md

 python launch.py --cfg FC4_confidence.yaml
 ```

-The classic FC4 adopts SqueezeNet, which still cannot achieve the purpose of industrialization.
-In Anole, you can achieve a smaller model architecture by replacing the backbone.
-The following will show an example of changing to mobilenet:
+The classic FC4 adopts SqueezeNet but still cannot achieve the purpose of industrialization.
+In Anole, you can get a smaller model by easily replacing the backbone.
+The following example shows how to change the backbone to MobileNet:

 ```yaml
 model: